Complying with NYC Fair Workweek Laws 2024

 Protection Against Retaliation

-Employees are fully protected under the NYC Fair Workweek law, which means that employers are not permitted to punish an employee or retaliate against them for exercising their rights.
-Fair Workweek is fully confidential, which means employers or managers may not inform other employees when a worker exercises their rights.
+Employees are fully protected under the NYC Fair Workweek law, meaning employers are not allowed to punish or retaliate against employees for exercising their rights under the law.
+The law also ensures confidentiality, meaning employers and managers may not disclose when a worker exercises their rights.

 Employers are not permitted to coerce employees into providing consent to schedule changes that are not compliant under NYC Fair Workweek.